icfpcontest2014/icfpcontest2014.github.io/results.markdown

 Lightning Round Results
 -----------------------

+The lightning round was judged by having each team play against various house robots on a selection of maps.
+For each map, the team with the highest score is awarded 1000 points, and each other team is awarded their proportion of the highest score, times 1000.
+The scores were then summed.

 Name                                                 | Score    | Languages
 ---------------------------------------------------- | -------- | ------------------------
 `jabber.ru                                         ` | 9272.78  | OCaml